African Cichlid Guide: Types, Tank Mates, Tank Size, Care, Etc.

 Yellow African (Labidochromis Caeruleus)

-This little yellow African Cichlid is easy to look after and less aggressive than the others of its family.
-They are found in Lake Malawi.
-They can grow up to only 3 inches and easy to find a companion for.
+This little yellow African Cichlid is easy to look after and less aggressive than the others in its family.
+It is found in Lake Malawi.
+It can grow up to only 3 inches and is easy to find a companion for.

-They have a yellow body with fins having black tips making their appearance stand out from the other fishes.
-Their dorsal fins are found behind their head, which spans all over their body.
-Their bright yellow color looks like they are going to produce electricity.
+They have a yellow body with fins and black tips, making their appearance stand out from that of the other fish.
+Their dorsal fins are found behind their head and span all over their body.
+Their bright yellow color makes it look like they will produce electricity.

 African Butterfly (Anomalochromis Thomasi)